Thank you to Lenka Cathersides for the following research.

 He was appointed the 2nd Lieutenant to the 2nd Battalion, the Duke of Cornwall´s Light Infantry on the 9th of October 1907.
 He subsequently served in Bermuda, South Africa (where he was attached to the Mounted Infantry), and Hong Kong, where he was in charge of the machine gun section of his battalion.

-On the 16th of February 1908, the 2nd Lieutenant Alfred William Batson departed from Avonmouth Docks on the board of RMS Port Kingston to Bermuda.
+On 16th February 1908, 2nd Lieutenant Alfred Batson departed from Avonmouth Docks on the board of RMS Port Kingston to Bermuda.
 Alfred occupied the 1st class cabin.

-On the 17th of March 1910 Alfred William was gazetted a Lieutenant to the Duke of Cornwall´s Light Infantry.
+On 17th March 1910, Alfred was gazetted a Lieutenant to the Duke of Cornwall´s Light Infantry.

 At the time of the 1911 Census, Alfred was in the military in South Africa.
 He was Lieutenant of the Mounted Infantry.
 While in South Africa he was a very keen polo player.

-At the time of the 1911 Census, Alfred´s family still lived at 73 High Street in Dorking.
-William Lascelles was still working as a general medical practitioner, Barbara Edwina was at home with their daughter Beatrice Dorothy.
-The family also employed 3 domestic servants.
-Barbara Edwina stated that she had 4 children.
-The house had 13 rooms.
+At the time of the 1911 Census, Alfred’s family still lived at 73 High Street in Dorking.
+William was still working as a general medical practitioner, Barbara was at home with their daughter Beatrice.
+The family also employed three domestic servants.
+Barbara stated that she had four children.
+The house had thirteen rooms.

-Soon after the outbreak of war, Alfred William´s regiment was ordered home from Hong Kong.
+Soon after the outbreak of war, Alfred’s regiment was ordered home from Hong Kong.

-Lieutenant Alfred William disembarked on the 19th of December 1914 to France.
+Lieutenant Alfred William disembarked on 19th December 1914 to France.
 He was in charge of the machine gun section of the 2nd Battalion, the Duke of Cornwall´s Light Infantry.

-Lieutenant Alfred William Batson was killed in action on the 14th of March 1915 on the Mount at St Eloi, near Ypres.
-He was shot in the head in an attack subsequent to explosion of a mine of the enemy.
-In his regiment 5 officers were killed and 2 wounded.
-According to the 1915 Dorking and Leatherhead Advertisement: “The death of so great a proportion of officers shows, that the Cornwalls were in the thick of the fight, or the explanation may happen to be that the trench which they had captured and occupied was exploded by the enemy´s mines.“
+Lieutenant Alfred Batson was killed in action on 14th March 1915 on the Mount at St Eloi, near Ypres.
+He was shot in the head in an attack, just after a mine explosion from the enemy.
+In his regiment five officers were killed and two wounded.
+According to the 1915 Dorking and Leatherhead Advertisement: “The death of so great a proportion of officers shows, that the Cornwalls were in the thick of the fight, or the explanation may happen to be that the trench which they had captured and occupied was exploded by the enemy’s mines.“

 He is buried at the Wytschaete Military Cemetery in Belgium.
 His grave reference is: VI.E.3.
 He was re-buried there after his body was exhumed from a communal grave.
 He was identified by his disc.